The ABC’s of Event Planning

-PUBLICITY: Most people these days are active on at-least one social media channel, so utilise it!
+PUBLICITY: Most people these days are active on at least one social media channel, so utilise it!
 Create event marketing material for customers to share, like and comment on to increase the breach of your content.
-You can also create event specific hashtags.
+You can also create event-specific hashtags.
 This is always great if people want to refer back to an event and see loads of content from people.
-Afterall, reviews and comments from attendees is way more credible than that of the event organising company.
+After all, reviews and comments from attendees are way more credible than that of the event organising company.

 QUALITY VS QUANTITY: Pack your event with quality content that your attendees want to see and will get the most out of.
 There is no point cramming 20 speakers into a two hour event that leaves your attendees with no time to have a break, ask questions or even network.
 It’s best to have 3 or 4 keynote speakers as attendees will be able to focus on a few topics instead of trying to cram and understand way too much information.